PrivateAIM/node-hub-api-adapter/README.md

-HTTP_PROXY=""  # Forward proxy address for HTTP requests HTTPS_PROXY=""  # Forward proxy address for HTTPS requests HEADLESS=false  # Whether the API should also operate in "headless" mode where it'll start analyses automatically
+HTTP_PROXY=""  # Forward proxy address for HTTP requests HTTPS_PROXY=""  # Forward proxy address for HTTPS requests HEADLESS=false  # Whether the API should also operate in "headless" mode where it'll start analyses automatically HEADLESS_INTERVAL=60  # How often (in seconds) the server should check for new analyses
 ```

 | EnvVar                 | Description                                                                                                       |           Default           | Required |